Deadfall (2012 film): Plot

 After a successful casino heist, siblings Addison and Liza go on the run in Michigan.
 They decide to split up when their driver is fatally injured in a car crash and Addison murders a state trooper responding to the scene.
-They resolve to cross the U.S.-Canadian border during a blizzard.
+They resolve to cross the Canada–United States border during a blizzard.
 Meanwhile, after being released from prison, former boxer Jay calls his parents, retired sheriff Chet and his wife June, to say he'll be home for Thanksgiving.
 He confronts his former coach in Detroit, demanding money owed him.
 The two get into a fight and Jay, thinking he has killed him and unwilling to return to jail, flees.

 Hannah, the sheriff's deputy, is invited to join Jay's parents for Thanksgiving dinner.
 She is treated poorly by her father, Sheriff Becker, who does not want to include her in the hunt for the fugitives.
 Hannah, who has been accepted to be trained for the FBI, excuses her father's behavior because of the loss of his wife several years ago.
 Jay finds a shivering Liza in the road and offers her a ride to the nearest gas station.
 Meanwhile, wandering in the snow, Addison murders an elderly man — losing a little finger in the struggle — and steals his damaged snowmobile.
 He is later forced to abandon the snowmobile, but not before cauterizing his wound on the still hot engine.

 When Jay and Liza stop at a bar during the blizzard, she sneaks back to his truck, finds Jay's address, and leaves Addison a message to meet her there.
 A romantic relationship develops between Jay and Liza, who have sex in a motel.
 Elsewhere, Addison invades a cabin in the woods and kills the abusive father of the family.
 After dumping the man's body, he tends to the distraught wife and her children.
 Hannah is called to investigate the situation in the cabin.
 Meanwhile, realizing that she has feelings for Jay, Liza calls Addison to say she couldn't proceed with the plan and that she'll find another ride.
 Jay confesses his feelings for her.
 Liza explains how her brother was her protector from their abusive father, who was killed when they were young.

 Hannah and two officers reach the cabin.
 Hannah notices a man's corpse and tries to warn the officer at the door, but Addison shoots him with a shotgun.
-Addison flees on a snowmobile with Hannah and the other officer giving chase, and the officer is killed.
+Addison flees on a snowmobile with Hannah and the other officer giving chase is killed.

 Addison arrives at Jay's house and holds his parents captive.
 When Liza and Jay arrive for Thanksgiving dinner, Addison pretends at first not to know who Liza is.
 They eat dinner together.
 Addison sees Liza act protectively of Jay and his family.
 Hannah receives a call from a Detroit detective about Jay's coach, who is recovering from a concussion.
 She goes to the house and is also taken captive by Addison.